Hair texture powder

 Hair texture powder is a hairstyling product.

 History

 Hair styling powder, often regarded as a modern innovation, can actually trace its origins back to the late 16th and early 17th century, powdered substances, such as starch or flour, were employed to enhance wigs and natural hair, during the reign of Henry IV of France.
-However, the use of hair powder in this period differed significantly from contemporary applications.
+However, the use of hair powder in this period differed significantly from today's applications.

 By the 18th century, the use of hair powder became a status symbol, particularly in France and England.
 Both men and women from the upper classes used white or tinted powders to style wigs or their natural hair.
 Hair powder usage began to decline after the French Revolution, as more natural hairstyles came into vogue, and taxes on hair powder were introduced.